arthurfabre/scheduler/README.md

 * Nodes watch tasks they're running to see if they've been stopped / canceled

 * Nodes generate unique UUID for themselves, and store in etcd with a lease
-    * Etcd leader monitors this keyspace for DELETES - indicate a node has gone
+    * All nodes monitor this keyspace for DELETES - indicate a node has gone
         * Its tasks are sent back to "queued"